 - Field– It is a name-value pair in a document.
 A document has zero or more fields.
 Fields are like columns in relational databases.

 How does MongoDB make working so easy?

-- As MongoDB is based on the schema-less format for data storage and BSON format for communicating with its client, it manages and stores the data in an innovative way.
+- MongoDB is based on the schema-less format for data storage and BSON format for communicating with its client, it manages and innovatively stores the data.
 With increased internet access, the world has drifted towards more heavy traffic flow which can be unmanageable.
 MongoDB is very much capable of handling heavy traffic flow for all websites and applications with ease.

 - It is based on sharding concept.
-It no more relies on vertical scaling, where you need to add more CPU and memory with the increasing demand for processing power.
-Here one can use more than one server to fulfill the requirement of processing power.
+It relies on vertical scaling, where you need to add more CPU and memory with the increasing demand for processing power.
+Here one can use more than one server to fulfil the requirement of processing power.
 It follows the principle of the distributed system.